AlexisAuriac/ReverseEngineeringAndCracking/ctlf/ELF_selfmodify_02/README.md

 changes the protection of a part of the program so that it can be written onto (mprotect), this part contains 2 functions with a lot of invalid instructions

-xors this section with another section, patching all errors
+xors this section with 0x42, patching all errors

 checks pwd is lowercase only